-Transcript Notations
+600.05 Transcript Notations

-If a student is found responsible for a crime of violence that meets the Clery Act (20 U.S.C.
-1092(f)(1)(F)(i)(I)-(VIII)) reporting requirements or other serious offense that makes the student's good moral character https://newyork.public.law/laws/n.y. public health law section 3421 for licensure questionable, AAMI shall make a notation on the transcript of student indicating the student was "suspended after a finding of responsibility for a code of conduct violation" or "expelled after a finding of responsibility for a code of conduct violation."
+If a student is found responsible for a crime of violence that meets the Clery Act reporting requirements AAMI shall make a notation on the transcript of student indicating the student was "suspended after a finding of responsibility for a code of conduct violation" or "expelled after a finding of responsibility for a code of conduct violation."

-The transcript of a respondent who withdraws from the institution while conduct charges are pending, and who declines to complete the disciplinary process, will indicate the student "withdrew with conduct charges pending."
+The transcript of a respondent who withdraws from the institution while such conduct charges are pending, and who declines to complete the disciplinary process, will indicate the student "withdrew with conduct charges pending."
 Those students who withdraw from AAMI and decline to complete the student conduct process forfeit any right to resume the conduct proceedings at any point in the future.

-A transcript notation regarding a suspension may not be removed prior to one year after conclusion of the suspension.
-Notations for expulsion shall not be removed.
+A transcript notation regarding a suspension may not be removed prior to one year after conclusion of the suspension, at the discretion of the Director of Student Services.
+Notations for expulsion shall not be removed unless the finding of responsibility is vacated.